drupalconnect/dafcu-site-audit/appendix.md

 # Appendix

-This contains all the reports that informed our recommendations.
+This contains the reports that informed our recommendations.

 * [Site Audit Report](site_audit.md)
 * [Update Report](update_report.md)